Daniel-M/Hodgking-Huxley/README.md

 >You'll need MathGL, GSL, Libraries

 ##### TO DO:
-* Sepparate ionic currents in different plots and data files
+* Plot the ionic currents to a png

 ##### EVENTS:
 >* 19-Sept-2012	Repository created